jtlapp/kysely-code-sync/README.md

         custom-select.test.ts
         custom-transaction.test.ts
 ```

+`current/` is the directory for the tests with which the code was most recently integrated.
+There is also a `latest/` directory for dynamically testing the code against more recent versions of Kysely.

 The files `custom-select.test.ts` and `custom-transaction.test.ts` contain tests I modified from Kysely's `select.test.ts` and `transaction.test.ts` files.
 You don't have to prefix these files with `custom-`; I only did so to make it clear when I'm not looking at the downloaded `select.test.ts` and `transaction.test.ts`, whose tests I'm also running.